Fixing ZDE 5.5 in Snow Leopard

 Thanks for sharing the solution… i was going crazy trying to use Komodo Edit (nothing wrong with it, i’ve just been using ZDE 5.x since 2004)

-5. Chris Southam says:
+Chris Southam

 It’s possible I’m being really stupid but I can’t get past line 2 of the first stage.